 - Identification of students who may need the services of the full day program.

 HPDS offers multiple after school programs that run during the fall, winter, and spring.
-Each session is approximately 9-10 weeks, and costs around $10 per week per student.
+Each session is approximately 9-10 weeks.
 Our classes change each semester depending upon teacher availability and student interest.
 Past activities have included:

 - Jewelry making